Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Inference for CATT

-Since the construction of our UCB requires a certain undersmoothing condition, we do not recommend directly using the IMSE-optimal bandwidth.
-We discuss bandwidth selection procedures in Section \ref{subsec:bandwidth}.

-\subsection{Standard error}
+\subsubsection{Standard error}

 We compute the standard error of our estimator as follows.
-We start by estimating the density $f_Z(z)$ by the standard kernel density estimation or the local polynomial density estimation (\citealp{cattaneo2020simple,cattaneo2021local}), and let $\hat f_Z(z)$ denote the resulting estimator.
+We start by estimating the density $f_Z(z)$ by some nonparametric method, and let $\hat f_Z(z)$ denote the resulting estimator.
 Next, we compute the following variables: